-A Pavement Cafe in side street
+A Pavement Cafe on this terrace

-A walkway going down off the main path
+A walkway going down off the main path towards the lake.

-Swans by the Lake
+Swans by the lake

 A beautiful arbour for a rest and a coffee beside the lake

-See the village built out of stone centuries ago, halfway up the mountain.
+See the villages built out of stone centuries ago, halfway up the mountain.
 How on earth did these people construct roads and clear house slabs and build stone houses out of pure hard stone with hard hand – work and animal power?